AlpacaTravel/graphql-docs/getting-started/GraphQL.md

 [//]: # "Title: GraphQL"
 [//]: # "Weight: 1"
+[//]: # "Layout: 1-col"
+[//]: # "TOC: false"
 [//]:
   #
   "Description: Getting started with GraphQL API to integrate and build itinerary based applications and website functionality."

 # GraphQL API

-Welcome to Alpaca's GraphQL API documentation!
-We are excited to provide developers with a powerful integration solution for their applications and websites.
-With our GraphQL API, you can unlock a wide array of possibilities to enhance user experiences and drive the success of your app or website.
+> Welcome to Alpaca's GraphQL API documentation!
+We are excited to provide
+> developers with a powerful integration solution for their applications and
+> websites.
+With our GraphQL API, you can unlock a wide array of possibilities
+> to enhance user experiences and drive the success of your app or website.

 By integrating Alpaca's GraphQL API into your projects, developers gain seamless access to a comprehensive set of tools and features that enable you to